-In the next three sections we derive three Mean-Square Error (MSE) optimal estimators for the size of the multicast audience at times nS (n = 0, 1, ...) under different sets of assumptions (exponential on-time distribution and heavy traffic regime in Section IV by using a Kalman filter, exponential on-time distribution in Section V by using a Wiener filter and general on-time distribution in Section VI).
-In each case the optimality is defined with respect to a different class of filters (class of all measurable filters in Section IV, class of all linear filters in Section VI).
+In the next three sections we derive three Mean-Square Error (MSE) optimal estimators for the size of the multicast audience at times nS ($n=0,1,\ldots$) under different sets of assumptions (exponential on-time distribution and heavy traffic regime in Section IV by using a Kalman filter, exponential on-time distribution in Section V by using a Wiener filter and general ontime distribution in Section VI).
+In each case the optimality is defined with respect to a different class of filters (class of all measurable filters in Section IV, class of all linear filters in Section V and class of all first-order linear filters in Section VI).

-A word on the notation used in this paper: N(m, v) will denote a normal distribution with mean m and variance v and $X \sim N(m, v)$ will denote a RV with distribution N(m, v); $\{a_n\}n$ will stand for $\{a_n, n = 0, 1, \ldots\}$.
+A word on the notation used in this paper: N(m,v) will denote a normal distribution with mean m and variance v and $X \sim N(m,v)$ will denote a RV with distribution N(m,v); $\{a_n\}n$ will stand for $\{a_n, n=0,1,\ldots\}$.